GeoMOER/moer-bsc-project-seminar-upscaling/docs/units/_unit06/unit06-02_Research_question_and_project_work.md

 ## Working individually/groups

 Please organize your projects individually or in a group of atleast two  or four (at max.) people.
-Each group should have atleast one Physical geography student and one Stustainable development student.
+Each group should have atleast one Physical geography student and one Sustainable development student.
 In case of a group work, we expect one project and submissions of groups to be larger in the total amount of work compared to individual project.

 ## Project management and implementation